gingerious/rsschool-cv/cv.md

 ```

 ## Education
-I'm study in the Belarusian National University,law faculty
+I'm study in the Belarusian State University,law faculty

 The courses I have taken: